H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 - `fifth-dgm`
 - 7 additional services not identified in this snapshot (no successful health responses)

 > **Retrospective note (March 18, 2026):** The non-operational services listed above have been progressively resolved.
-See current service topology in Chapter 11 and Chapter 12.
-Neo4j and MySQL have been superseded by PostgreSQL `msjarvis` (port 5433, 5,416,521 GBIM entities), `gisdb` (port 5433, PostGIS), and `jarvis-local-resources-db` (port 5435) as the canonical structured data stores. `jarvis-llm-bridge` on port 8006 has been superseded by `jarvis-20llm-production` on port 8008 and `psychological_rag_domain` on port 8006.
+See Appendix 40-D for the full March 18, 2026 service inventory.
+Neo4j and MySQL have been superseded by the three-database PostgreSQL architecture: `msjarvis` (port 5433, 5,416,521 GBIM entities, 80 epochs, 206 source layers), `gisdb` (port 5433, PostGIS, 13 GB, 39 tables), and `jarvis-local-resources-db` (port 5435). `jarvis-llm-bridge` on port 8006 has been superseded by `jarvis-20llm-production` on port 8008 and `psychological_rag_domain` on port 8006.

 ---